Cancer Risk and Prevention

 Radiofrequency (RF) Radiation

-Radiation exists across a spectrum from very low-energy (low-frequency) radiation to very high-energy (high-frequency) radiation.
-This is sometimes referred to as the electromagnetic spectrum.
+Types of radiation exist along a range from very low-energy (low-frequency) radiation to very high-energy (high-frequency) radiation.
+This range is called the electromagnetic spectrum.

-Examples of high-energy radiation include x-rays and gamma rays.
-These rays, as well as some higher energy ultraviolet (UV) rays, are forms of ionizing radiation, which means they have enough energy to remove an electron from (ionize) an atom.
-This can damage the DNA (genes) inside of cells, which can sometimes lead to cancer.
+Examples of high-energy radiation include x-rays and gamma rays, as well as some higher energy ultraviolet (UV) rays.
+These are forms of ionizing radiation, which have enough energy to remove an electron from (ionize) an atom.
+This can damage the DNA (genes) inside cells, which can sometimes lead to cancer.

 Scale showing the frequency range of the electromagnetic spectrum.